haihala/whoops-all-grapplers/Documentation/Design/Systems/movement.md

 ## Ground dash

-Either double tap 4 or 6 or press 4M or 6M to dash in a direction.
+Either double tap 4 or 6 or press 4D or 6D to dash in a direction.
 Dashes will be good for fast and short adjustments, but running across the screen is faster than dashing.

+Every character has a ground dash.
+The length and speed vary and for some it consumes zeal.

 ## Air dash